Battle of Flers–Courcelette: Analysis

 In 2009, J. P. Harris wrote that, unlike 1 July, the attack was a big success, High Wood, a 9000 yd length of the German first line and 4000 yd of the second line being captured, about 6 sqmi or double the amount of 1 July, for about half the casualties.
 The loss rate was about the same and the divisions were exhausted by the end of the day and needed several days to recover.
 The tanks had broken down, bogged, got lost or knocked out and in some places, their non-appearance had led to infantry being shot down by German machine-gunners in the un-bombarded tank lanes.
 In other places, the tanks that did reach the German lines were a great help in destroying machine-gun nests.
 Harris wrote that the same results at a lower cost would have been achieved by resorting to the methodical approach favoured by Rawlinson, even if the tanks had been left out.
-The capture of the second position may have taken another 24–48 hours but could have left the infantry less depleted and tired, able to attack the third line sooner.
+The capture of the second position might have taken another 24–48 hours but could have left the infantry less depleted and tired, able to attack the third line sooner.
 The attacks ordered for 16 September were poorly executed and it rained from 17 to 21 September.
 French attacks were far less successful and Fayolle wanted to relieve all the divisions in the front line; during the delay, British attacks were limited to local operations, the 6th Division capturing the Quadrilateral on 18 September.
 It took until 25 September to attack the German third position in the Battle of Morval.